How to Build a Vibrant Company Culture

 While today’s workforce is starting to show a strong shift in the structure of the office and its culture, it is important to understand why, and also maintain what your true underlying desires are for your business.

-Emily explains that as the workforce becomes filled more and more by millennials, the values of work/life balance and company perks tend to increase, whereas baby boomers were mostly concerned about a paycheck.
+Our expert explains that as the workforce becomes filled more and more by millennials, the values of work/life balance and company perks tend to increase, whereas baby boomers were mostly concerned about a paycheck.
 She warns though, not to get caught up in unlimited PTO, free snacks, and other “trendy” perks if that is not your style.

 "What Millennials are looking for is work that has a purpose, along with the freedom to innovate and communicate, and the security of knowing the company values them as contributors to the bigger picture."